sodadata/docs/soda-agent/redeploy.md

 # Redeploy a Soda Agent
 *Last modified on {% last_modified_at %}*

+The **Soda Agent** is a tool that empowers Soda Cloud users to securely access data sources to scan for data quality.
+Create a Kubernetes cluster in a cloud services provider environment, then use Helm to deploy a Soda Agent in the cluster.
+[Read more]({% link soda-agent/basics.md %}).

 When you delete the Soda Agent Helm chart from your cluster, you also delete all the agent resources on your cluster.
 However, if you wish to redeploy the previously-registered agent (use the same name), you need to specify the agent ID in your override values in your values YAML file.

 1. In Soda Cloud, navigate to **your avatar** > **Scans & Data** > **Agents** tab.
-2. Click to select the agent you wish to redeploy, then copy the agent ID of the previously-registered agent from the URL.<br />
+2. Click to select the agent you wish to redeploy, then copy the agent ID of the previously-registered agent from the URL.<br /><br />
 For example, in the following URL, the agent ID is the long UUID at the end. `https://cloud.soda.io/agents/842feab3-snip-87eb-06d2813a72c1`.<br /><br />
 Alternatively, if you use the base64 CLI tool, you can run the following command to obtain the agentID.
 ```shell